-As part of the new MSc Professional Human Osteoarchaeology course, students can select the module 'Bone chemistry and taphonomy'.
-This module builds on students' knowledge of human bones and their macroscopic analysis, as well as providing a broader understanding of other methods of analysis that can also be applied.
+As part of the new MSc Professional Human Osteoarchaeology course, students can select the module 'Bone chemistry and taphonomy of human remains'.
+This module builds on students' knowledge of human bones and their macroscopic analysis, and provides a broader understanding of other methods of analysis that can also be applied.

 “These considerations are becoming increasingly important, due to factors such as pressure on appropriate storage space, and the ethical considerations of reburial.
 By training students holistically in the analysis of human remains, they will be equipped to provide valuable advice in these sometimes complex situations.”

-Taphonomy - understanding what happens to organic remains after death - is crucial for archaeologists in order for them to understand their finds.
-For professional osteologists, this knowledge can help to determine how well materials preserve, and how treatment of the body and the nature of the burial environment impact on the burial record.
+Taphonomy - understanding what happens to organic remains after death - is crucial for archaeologists in to understand their finds.
+For professional osteologists, this knowledge can help determine how well materials preserve, and how treatment of the body and the nature of the burial environment impact on the burial record.

-Students who select this module will be introduced to the key methods of chemical analysis of bone, including isotope analysis, and ancient DNA analysis, which is particularly valuable for those aiming to work in commercial archaeology.
+Students who select this module will be introduced to the key methods of chemical analysis of bone, including isotope analysis, and ancient DNA analysis, which have become essential to modern archaeology.

 “The nature of science is that you're constantly improving and revising what you thought you knew, and I have a real passion for explaining scientific principles to non-scientists.
 I try to dispel the mystery, so that people know what the advantages and drawbacks of each method are.”

-Understanding these approaches can help to prepare students for both further postgraduate (i.e. PhD-level) study and a career in professional osteology, where they are often asked to comment on the future research potential of an assemblage as part of a project assessment or preparing a skeletal report.
+Understanding these approaches help to prepare students for both further postgraduate (i.e. PhD-level) study and a career in commercial archaeology and professional osteology.
+Here osteologists are often asked to comment on the future research potential of an assemblage as part of a project assessment or preparing a skeletal report.